 - Opposition: To what extent is there opposition to the goal?

-- Learning: To what extent might this implementation help us, our partners and the wider global community to learn and improve our work and to advance global advocacy?
+- Strategy, learning & community building: To what extent might this implementation help us, our partners and the wider global community to learn and improve our work and to advance global advocacy?